suds4131/CTF-Writeups/DeconstruCT.F_2023/Web/All_web_sols.md

 In admin.php you can search for user based on ID, its basic Union Based SQLi to extract info from another table.

 ### debugzero
 Description: Someone on the dev team fat fingered their keyboard, and deployed the wrong app to production.
 Try and find what went wrong.
-The flag is in a file called "flag.txt"
+The flag is in a file called "flag.txt".

 Solution: -

 A html comment in the index read something like `John, how many times do I tell you to turn off debug mode in production.` So I immediately tried the most possible thing and that is `/console`.
 We could also fuzz directories using big.txt from dirb, we would have gotten it.
 And the PIN to the locked console was present in `styles/style.css` which could be seen in HTML source.

 ### gitcha
 Description: Simon is maintaining a personal portfolio website, along with a secret which no one else knows.
 Can you discover his secret?
 Solution: -

 The website had its `.git` exposed.
 I used `git-dumper` to dump it.
 Checking up `robots.txt` reveals to us a `/supersecret/` which can be accessed only if a specific cookie is set.
 We can learn about this by reviewing the .git dump.
 ```node